-We want you to feel comfortable and at home, and everyone involved - the British Council, the National Union of Students, and the police - are working together to exchange knowledge, keep up to date with crime trends, legislation and other safety issues to help protect you and other students against crime.
+We want you to feel happy and at home, and everyone involved - the British Council, the National Union of Students, and the police - are working together to exchange knowledge, keep up to date with crime trends, legislation and other safety issues to assist you to settle into life in the UK.

 Staff at your institution take their duty of care very seriously and are there to help you take care of yourself and settle happily into your local community, and usually they, community police officers or campus security staff will give you practical advice about personal safety.

 International students have recently indicated how important their integration into the domestic student community is to enhance the overall perception of the UK.
 They say it has helped them to learn local behaviours and how to be more vigilant about their surroundings and ensured a real sense of self awareness.

-By taking note of the suggestions offered in any safety talk provided by your institution when you first arrive, and by reading and re-reading this guide during your entire stay (and insuring your belongings when you first arrive), we hope that you will keep safe and secure, and free to enjoy your time in the UK.
+By taking note of the suggestions offered in any safety talk provided by your institution when you first arrive, and by reading and re-reading this guide during your entire stay (and insuring your belongings when you first arrive and registering with a doctor), we hope that you will keep safe and secure, and free to enjoy your time in the UK.